CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/manifold/manifold_white_papers/prework_manifold_and_back.md

 The manifold $\mathcal{M}$ is a collection of surfaces embedded in a coordinate space derived from SSR field extractions.
 Key definitions:

 - **Surfaces**: Continuous regions of related semantic or relational structure.
+Surfaces and regions are symbolic constructs, not neural embeddings.
 - **Regions**: Named partitions within or across surfaces, bounded by transition thresholds.
 - **Basins**: Areas of attraction or stability within the manifold (e.g., object basins for entity persistence, relational basins for dynamic associations).
 - **Dictionary numeric coordinates**: Discrete integer or tuple identifiers mapped to manifold locations, e.g., $(s_i, r_j)$ for surface $s_i$ and region $r_j$.